 HIV is spread through body fluids such as blood, semen, vaginal fluids, and breast milk.
 HIV is most commonly passed from one person to another through unprotected anal or vaginal sex and through sharing needles or other drug equipment.

-A mother can also pass HIV to her baby during pregnancy, during labour, through breastfeeding, or by pre-chewing her baby's food.
+A pregnant individual can also pass HIV to their baby during pregnancy, during labour, through breastfeeding, or by pre-chewing her baby's food.

 Abstinence (not having sex) is the best way to prevent the spread of HIV infection and some other STIs.
 If abstinence is not possible, use condoms whenever you have sex – vaginal, anal, or oral.